edgedb/easy-edgedb/README.md

 ```

 The parts that say `readonly := true` we don't need to worry about, as they are automatically generated.
 For everything else, we can see that we need a `name` and a `master`, and could add a `lover`, `age` and `places_visited` for these `MinorVampire`s.

+# Chapter 6

+>Jonathan can't move and the women vampires are next to him.
+Dracula runs into the room and tells the women to leave: "You can have him later, but not tonight!"
+The women listen to him.
+Jonathan wakes up in his bed and it feels like a bad dream, but he sees that somebody folded his clothes, and he knows it was not just a dream.
+The castle has some visitors the next day, so Jonathan writes two letters, one to Mina and one to his boss.
+He gives the visitors some money and asks them to send the letters.
+But Dracula finds them, and burns them in front of Jonathan.
+Jonathan is still stuck in the castle.